maciejpedzich/journal.maciejpedzi.ch/content/generating-rss-feeds-for-a-nuxt-content-site.md

   site powered by Nuxt Content v2
 date: 2022-07-15T14:43:35.983Z
 ---
 Welcome back!
-In this very first *proper* journal entry, I'll describe how I've managed to write a server route for generating an RSS feed for my blog powered by Nuxt 3 and Nuxt Content v2.
+In this very first *proper* journal entry, I'll show you how to write a server route for generating an RSS feed for a blog powered by Nuxt 3 and Nuxt Content v2.
 Keep in mind that this article assumes prior knowledge of these two technologies, so I won't go into too much detail regarding some of their key concepts mentioned here.
 Without further ado, let's just jump into it!

 ## Installing dependencies and laying the foundation